iPriyanshu19/Sarthi/README.md

 Welcome to the Virtual Assistant project!
 This Python-based virtual assistant leverages various libraries, including OpenCV, PyWhatKit, PyAudio, and more, to perform face detection, object detection, automated email generation, and playing music on YouTube.
 This README file provides essential information to get you started and use the virtual assistant effectively.

 ## Features
-### Face Detection: The virtual assistant can detect faces in images and videos using the OpenCV library.
+### Face Detection:
+The virtual assistant can detect faces in images and videos using the OpenCV library.
 This feature enhances the security and interaction capabilities of the assistant.

-### Object Detection: Utilizing OpenCV's object detection capabilities, the virtual assistant can identify and classify objects in images or video streams.
+### Object Detection:
+Utilizing OpenCV's object detection capabilities, the virtual assistant can identify and classify objects in images or video streams.
 This is useful for a variety of applications, including surveillance and analysis.

-### Automated Email Generation: The virtual assistant can compose and send emails automatically using the PyWhatKit library.
+### Automated Email Generation:
+The virtual assistant can compose and send emails automatically using the PyWhatKit library.
 This feature is handy for sending predefined messages or automated responses.

-### Playing Music on YouTube: With the help of PyWhatKit and other libraries, the virtual assistant can search for and play music on YouTube.
+### Playing Music on YouTube:
+With the help of PyWhatKit and other libraries, the virtual assistant can search for and play music on YouTube.
 Users can specify their preferences or choose from predefined playlists.

 ## Prerequisites
 Before using the virtual assistant, ensure you have the following prerequisites installed:
 Python 3.x
 Required libraries (install using pip install -r requirements.txt):
-OpenCV
+OpenCV <br>
-PyWhatKit
+PyWhatKit <br>
-PyAudio
+PyAudio,
 Other necessary libraries

 ## Usage